nasa/fprime/docs/features.md

 ### Portability

-F´ runs on a wide range of processors, from microcontrollers to multicore computers.
+F´ runs on a wide range of processors, from microcontrollers to multi-core computers.
 It runs on several operating systems (or no operating system at all).
 Porting F´ to new operating systems and architectures is straightforward enabling use with just about any embedded system.